 Mirrors & Buttons: A Reggio-Inspired Activity For Sarah By An Everyday Story.
 It Is Beautiful To See Simple Activities With Buttons Taking A Whole New Dimension When Done On A Mirror.

-DIY Mirror Play Table and Why mirrors for play by CAUTION: Twins at Play!
-A simple way to make DIY acrylic unbreakable and safe mirror table and provide your child with endless opportunities to discover and explore.
+DIY Mirror Play Table and Why Mirror for play by CAUTION: Twins at Play!
+A simple way to make a DIY acrylic unbreakable and safe mirror table and provide your child with endless opportunities to discover and explore.

 Self Portraits With Mirrors by Life With Moore Babies.
 What a fun idea to encourage children to draw different facial expressions while experimenting with drawing on a mirror.